Some DNA Dismissed As 'Junk' Is Crucial To Embryo Development

 "That's a very key role," says Ramalho-Santos, "because, as you can imagine, if you can't make a tiny little embryo — if you can't make embryonic stem cells, which are the cells that give rise to the entire body — you don't have any body."

-His team's discovery hinged in part on developing new lab techniques, but Ramalho-Santos says that's not all.
+His team's discovery hinged, in part, on developing new lab techniques, but Ramalho-Santos says that's not all.

 "I think the biggest advancement here was actually a mentality shift."